 Get your cash stashed with this awesome Pacsafe money belt.
 It will keep your valuables safe no matter where you go.

 It looks exactly like a normal belt except for a SECRET interior pocket perfectly designed to hide a wad of cash or a passport copy.
 Never get caught with your pants down again!
 (Unless you want to.)View on REI!

 Phew!
 I think that shaped up pretty well!
 I think it’s clear that Abraham Hostels is not my vibe – not by any stretch.
 But I’m not the arbiter of what is and isn’t a good vibe – only what I like.

 Do I think you should stay at the Abraham Hostels in Israel?
 I couldn’t tell you; that’s not up to me.
 I laid it all out and now the rest is on you.

 But I do think that they are incredibly awesome places to stay in Israel.
 Jerusalem is meh but that’s because of Jerusalem – not the hostel.
 Abraham Hostel is still a fantastic choice of accommodation in Jerusalem.

-Fauzi Azar… well, you already know my feelings on that instalment of the Abraham Hostels in Nazareth (it rocks my socks).
+Fauzi Azar… well, you already know my feelings on that installment of the Abraham Hostels in Nazareth (it rocks my socks).
 And the Abraham Hostel in Tel Aviv?

 Nothing could be more Tel Aviv.
-It’s well-worth the splurge for that weekend trip to Tel Aviv, plus you can’t beat that location within walking distance of most attractions.
+It’s well worth the splurge for that weekend trip to Tel Aviv, plus you can’t beat that location within walking distance of most attractions.